correiajoao/data-analysis/Effectivenes.md

 ### Ploting graph

-Finaally the lest block of code is used to set and print a chart relating code smells and the effectiveness of the machine learning algorithms in predict them using developers opinion.
+Finaally, the lest block of code is used to set and print a chart relating code smells and the effectiveness of the machine learning algorithms to predict them using the developer’s opinion.

 ``` r
 colnames(results_mean) <- techniques